sahilsethi0105/scope-mri/README.md

 # scope-mri
-This repository accompanies the release of the SCOPE-MRI dataset—a publically available shoulder MRI dataset with image-level labels for several different pathologies.
+This repository accompanies the release of the SCOPE-MRI dataset—a publicly available shoulder MRI dataset with image-level labels for several different pathologies.
+The dataset is described in our paper _SCOPE-MRI: Bankart Lesion Detection as a Case Study in Data Curation and Deep Learning for Challenging Diagnoses._ [`Link to Paper`](...)

-SCOPE-MRI: Bankart Lesion Detection as a Case Study in Data Curation and Deep Learning for Challenging Diagnoses. [`Link to Paper`](...)
+This dataset was first described in our prior paper:
 Sethi, S., Reddy, S., Sakavadia, M., Serotte, J., Nwaudo, D., Maassen, N., & Shi, L. Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning.
 Proc.
 SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis. [`Link to Paper`](https://arxiv.org/abs/2412.06717)

 ## Installation